minecraftindia/mine-assist/README.md

-# mine-assist
+# mine assist

-A Minecraft Butler Bot to do tedious boring tasks
+A Minecraft Butler Bot to do tedious boring tasks.